LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/post-conversation-survey.md

 This is the Post Conversation Survey flow with Functions integration:

-1. Survey Bot listens to conversation end events.
+1. Survey Bot listens to *conversation end* events.
 2. If certain conditions occur, Survey bot will send the survey first question to the conversation:
-    1. If there is a Function deployed on *Messaging Survey Started* event -->  The function will be invoked.
+    1. If there is a Function deployed on *Messaging Survey Started* event -->  The associated function will be invoked (if deployed).
-    2. Survey will listen for survey responses and send more question.
+    2. Survey will listen for survey responses, send more questions and listen to responses.
-3. When the Survey ends on *Messaging Survey Ended* event --> Survey Bot will invoke the function.
+3. When the Survey ends on *Messaging Survey Ended* event --> Survey Bot will invoke the associated function (if deployed).

 ### Configuration

 Survey Bot can be configured under [Conversation Builder Survey Bots](conversation-builder-bots-post-conversation-survey-bots.html).

 {: .important}
 Please, follow this guide on how to configure a [Post Conversation Survey Bot](conversation-builder-bots-post-conversation-survey-bots.html) before start.
 If you have already a survey bot configured make sure you have Functions enabled for your account.